That-Dev-Girl-Sites/jhalabi.com/_posts/2017-12-05-ultrasound-research.md

   - pregnancy
 tags:
   - first trimester
+excerpt: Insurance in this country is kind of dumb.
 ---

 It occurred to me over the weekend that insurance in this country is kind of dumb and, as a result, a limited number of ultrasounds are likely covered under my insurance plan.
 So this week I decided to do some research.